Updated: September 4, 2018

-All briefs and motions must have numbered pages, no less than one-inch margins, and be written in Times New Roman 14 pt. type and double-spaced.
+All briefs and motions must have numbered pages, no less than one-inch margins, and be written in Times New Roman14 pt. type and double-spaced.
 Briefs, exhibits, or appendices must be stapled or bound.
 Contrary to the NCC Plan, appendices may exceed 25 pages as necessary.
 Exhibits to briefs, chambers copies of motions, or letters must be tabbed individually.
 Judge LeGrow strongly prefers spiral binding or other bindings that allow the brief to lay flat when opened.
 Please give thought to the size of your courtesy copies; if the bound copy would be more than 3 inches thick, consider separating the copy into two volumes.
-Counsel are welcome, and encouraged, to use double-sided copying or printing for appendices.
+Counsel are encouraged to use double-sided copying or printing for appendices and exhibits.

 If counsel is relying on a treatise or other secondary source to support an important issue, it is helpful to provide a copy of the table of contents and the excerpt relied upon, unless it is a secondary source readily available to the Court, such as a law review article, Restatement section, or Delaware treatise.

-Two courtesy copies of all motions and briefs must be sent to chambers.
+Two courtesy copies of all motions and briefs must be sent to chambers, other than motions to admit counsel pro hac vice.
 Courtesy copies should not be sent until the filing is accepted by the Prothonotary.
 The cover page of the courtesy copies should have the File & Serve Transaction ID Number printed on it.